fhi-beta/mobaGenetics-qc/README.md

 To reach out to the community working on genetics in MoBa, please join our [Slack](https://join.slack.com/t/mobagen/shared_invite/zt-2r90hzo82-HNllFHDugSxJeknpJ9jT0w).

 ### Credits
 This repository is maintained by the [Genetics and Bioinformatics department of the Norwegian Institute of Public Health](https://www.fhi.no/om/organisasjon/genetikk-og-bioinformatikk/), and notably Øystein Kapperud, Ellen Røyrvik, Dana Kristjansson, Ragnhild Valen, Even Birkeland, and Marc Vaudel.
-The department is deeply grateful for the contribution of its former members Gutorm Thomas Høgåsen and Ronny Myhre.
-We are grateful for the outstanding contribution of our alpha and beta testers.
+The department is deeply grateful for the contribution of its former members Øyvind Helgeland, Jonas Juodakis, Julius Bacelis, Gutorm Thomas Høgåsen, Ronny Myhre, and Kishan Kumar Chudasama.
+We are grateful for the outstanding contribution of our alpha and beta testers, and for the support of the scientific community.

 The pipeline is built on work for the [MoBaGenetics v.1.0](https://github.com/folkehelseinstituttet/mobagen/wiki/MoBaGenetics1.0) release, led by Øyvind Helgeland, Julius Juodakis, Jonas Bacelis, and Ronny Myhre.